efendibooks/philosophy.efendibooks.com/content/determinism.md

 This makes a lot of sense.
 If I am hungry, it's probably because it's 4:30 in the afternoon on a Sunday and I've not eaten yet.
 The state of me being hungry is _determined_ because of my previous state of not eating.

 Causal determinism is stating that we can explain every action from the previous state the world was in; that every movement and decision made by a person is the result of what state they were in before.
 Make sense?

+A good way of thinking about some of the following arguments is the **Supercomputer Theory by Pierre-Simon Laplace**.
+It is the idea that every action in the world is the consequence of a supercomputer that contains every piece of information about every atom in the universe.
+Simply plug in the conditions and cause of an action and the computer returns a unique effect.

 ### Arguments For